JuKnrd/TENSOAP-FAST/README.md

 This will create the file `fname.mdl`, a binary file containing the training power spectrum, sparsification details, weights and hyperparameters.

-To use this model, `sagpr_apply` is called as `/path/to/TENSOAP-FAST/bin/sagpr_apply -f file_name.xyz -m fname -o prediction.out`, which uses the model `fname.mdl` to make predictions for `file_name.xyz`, storing them in `prediction.out`. *Note: these moedls can nly be for a single spherical component; a separate prediction must be made for each component.*
+To use this model, `sagpr_apply` is called as `/path/to/TENSOAP-FAST/bin/sagpr_apply -f file_name.xyz -m fname.mdl -o prediction.out`, which uses the model `fname.mdl` to make predictions for `file_name.xyz`, storing them in `prediction.out`. *Note: these models can only be for a single spherical component; a separate prediction must be made for each component.*

 # Sockets